cs100/template-lab-x-github-actions/README.md

 1  > Run echo Hello, world!
 4  Hello, world!
 ```
-and expand the `Run a multi-line script` sectiona
+and expand the `Run a multi-line script` section
 ```
 1  > Run echo Add other actions to build,
 5  Add other actions to build,